Revisiting the cosmic string origin of GW190521

-If during the loop's lifetime its mass is enclosed within its Schwarzschild radius, it will form a black hole \cite{Hawking:1987bn,Polnarev:1988dh,Helfer:2018qgv,Bramberger:2015kua,James-Turner:2019ssu}.
-Using the hoop conjecture, this condition becomes rather generic when the loops are circular\footnote{This is less likely for non self-intersecting loops \cite{Hawking:1987bn}, although details about their circularization timescales remain unknown.}, as the initial radius needed to form a black hole is very small
+If during the loop's lifetime its mass is enclosed within its Schwarzschild radius, it will form a black hole \cite{Hawking:1987bn,Polnarev:1988dh,Caldwell:1993kv,Helfer:2018qgv,Bramberger:2015kua,James-Turner:2019ssu}.
+Using the hoop conjecture, this condition becomes rather generic when the loops are circular, as the initial radius needed to form a black hole is very small

 with masses